Summer Time Rendering Anime Reveals 4 More Cast Members, April 14 Debut

 Jin Urayama as Ginjirō Nezu, who acts like he knows something about the "shadow"

-Kensho Ono as Sō Hishigata, Shinpei's close friend who was at the scene of Usho's marine accident
+Kensho Ono as Sō Hishigata, Shinpei's close friend who was at the scene of Ushio's marine accident

 Maki Kawase as Tokiko Hishigata, Sō's little sister who is close to Mio